 - Medications (if any).

-During the physical exam, the doctor will check the child’s abdomen to see if it is swollen or tender, or has any masses or lumps.
-The doctor may also examine the child’s rectum to look for blood or blockage.
+During the physical exam, your child’s healthcare provider will check your child’s belly.
+They’ll want to see if it’s swollen, tender or has any masses or lumps.
+They may also examine your child’s rectum to look for blood or a blockage.

 Management and Treatment